 Found in 1 Collection or Record:

-The personal papers of journalist Charles “Chuck” Remsberg fill 146 boxes and span the years 1936-2014.
+The personal papers of journalist Charles “Chuck” Remsberg fill 146 boxes and 2.09 gigabytes of born-digital files and span the years 1936-2014.
 Comprehensively documenting Remsberg’s long journalistic career and his early life, the materials include photographs, scrapbooks, correspondence, journals, memorabilia, research notes, drafts, manuscripts, clippings, audiovisual tapes, CDs, books and artifacts.